Margaret Lindsay Holton: Career

 In 1978, Holton registered her design business, MLH Productions, under which she has undertaken a number of artistic ventures.
 Holton is a designer of Canadian fine furniture and typefaces.
 She is also the author of twelve book works of poetry, prose, social history & photography.
 She has produced and performed for three musical CDs - Summer Haze (2014) (jazz piano), CANADADA: TAKE TWO (2017) (spoken word & electro-pop) and 'GROUP THINK' (2020).
 In 2015, she produced, directed and wrote a classic Canadian WW1 film, The Frozen Goose.

 Holton is a pinhole and photo-collage photographer.
 Holton makes all of her own pinhole cameras from found cardboard boxes and tins.
 She hand-processes the negatives and prints in editions of one to five.
 All authentic MLH prints are signed, numbered and dated by her.
 She began pinholing in 2001 after taking a two-hour pinhole course with pinholer, Di Bos.
 Her pinhole works have been exhibited at the Homer Watson Public Art Gallery of Kitchener, Ontario, and Art Gallery of Burlington, Ontario, and the Sovereign House Museum of Oakville (managed by the Bronte Historical Society).
 In August 2010.
 The Art Gallery of Burlington published an exhibition monograph to the exhibition with an essay by Canadian author, David Macfarlane.

 Canadian documentarian, Peter Wintonick O.C, wrote the foreword for the exhibition companion hard-cover book, Memory's Shadow: Pinhole & Photo-Collage Photography by Margaret Lindsay Holton.
 The title was reviewed by Jeff Mahoney, art critic for The Hamilton Spectator, who wrote, "Memory's Shadow confirms our impression of Holton as an important mixed-media practitioner, with a genuine artist's eye and a probing intellect."

 Painting

-Holton’s paintings are "naive-surreal-folk-abstracts", a descriptive moniker that demonstrates how her work falls outside of traditional and current 'art schools'.
+Holton's paintings are "naive-surreal-folk-abstracts", a descriptive moniker that demonstrates how her work falls outside of traditional and current 'art schools'.
 Nature, environmental themes and planet Earth predominate in her work.
-Canadada: A Painter's Nature, published by Acorn Press Canada, accurately describes and illustrates her 40 year career of painting in oils and acrylics.
+Canadada: A Painter's Nature, published by Acorn Press Canada, accurately describes and illustrates her 40-year career of painting in oils and acrylics.

 She has participated in over one hundred group exhibitions in Canada, the US and Europe and participated in solo and studio tours over the past two decades.
 Holton is a former member of the Women's Art Association of Canada, the Women's Art Association of Hamilton, the Fine Arts Society of Milton, and The Arts & Culture Collective of Burlington.

-Holton moved her home and studio from Southern Ontario to Eastern Ontario in June 2023.
-In January, 2024, she will become an Associate Member of the Thousand Island Fine Art Association (TIFAA).
+Holton moved her home and studio from Southern Ontario to Elizabethtown in Eastern Ontario in June 2023.
+Her studio workshop is now open by-appointment-only.